Past Events

 Bernard P. Fishman

 Drawing from a collection of thousands of stereoview images, most never seen in public before, this immersion in the stereophotography of early modern Japan willshow historic images from the first stereo images of Japan by Pierre Rossier and Antoine Fauchery in 1859-63, to scenes from the beginning of the Manchurian war in the 1930s.
 The presentation will use high-resolution stereophotos, projected in three dimensions as they were intended to be seen.
 The dramatic transformation of Japan from a semi-feudal entity to a powerful, modern state will be detailed in ways that will put you, the viewer, into the midst of the story.
 Japanese cities, towns, temples and markets, homes and farms and factories, peasants and soldiers, will appear before you in scenes that can never exist again except in these photographs.
 Almost every aspect of Japanese life will pass before your eyes.
 Included will be scenes illustrating the cultural shifts and wars involving Japan’s rivals China, Russia, and the U.S.A.
 You will see the parade in New York City honoring the first visit of Japanese delegates in 1860, and sit at the table of a Manchurian family whose home has been has been destroyed by aerial bombing seventy-five years later.
 You will witness the heroism and slaughter in the Russo-Japanese war of 1904-5, and Theodore Roosevelt hosting the Japanese and Russian peace envoys aboard the yacht Mayflower.
 Through the magic of stereophotography, you will be a witness to history.
 No public presentation of this kind, showing Japanese stereoviews in actual 3-D, has ever been given before, and it is something you will not want to miss.
-Part of the Symposium on Japanese Photography in the Meiji Period Symposium, 2-5pm, Oct 15, 2015.
+Part of the Japanese Photography in the Meiji Period Symposium, 2-5pm, Oct 15, 2015.
 Museum fur Fotographie, Berlin.

 19th Century Egypt in 3D: A Victorian Trip up the Nile.